-There are several educational challenges in the holistic arena.
+There are several areas of educational challenge in the holistic arena.
 With increased use of complementary/alternative/integrative therapies by the American public, both students and faculty need knowledge of and skill in their use.
-One urgent priority is the integration of holistic, relationship-centered philosophies and integrative modalities into nursing curricula.
-Core content appropriate for both basic and advanced practice programs must be identified, and models for integration of both content and practical experiences into existing curricula are necessary.
-An elective course is not sufficient to imbue future practitioners of nursing with this knowledge.
+One urgent priority is the integration of holistic, relationshipcentered philosophies and integrative modalities into nursing curricula.
+Core content appropriate for both basic and advanced practice programs needs to be identified, and models for integration of both content and practical experiences into existing curricula are necessary.
+An elective course is not sufficient to imbue this knowledge to future practitioners of nursing.

-On a positive note, in 2008, the AHNA worked with the American Association of Colleges of Nursing (AACN) on the revision of The Essentials of Baccalaureate Education for Professional Nursing Practice.39 Included in these new Essentials is language on preparing the baccalaureate generalist graduate to practice from a holistic, caring framework; engage in self-care; develop an understanding of complementary and alternative modalities; and incorporate patient teaching and health promotion, spirituality, and caring, healing techniques into practice.
+On a positive note, in 2008, the AHNA worked with the American Association of Colleges of Nursing (AACN) in the revision of the Essentials of Baccalaureate Education for Professional Nursing Practice.32 Included in these new Essentials is language on preparing the baccalaureate generalist graduate to: practice from a holistic, caring framework; engage in self-care; develop an understanding of complementary and alternative modalities; and incorporate patient teaching and health promotion, spirituality, and caring, healing techniques into practice.
 Holistic nurses will need to continue to work with the accrediting bodies of academic degree programs to ensure that this content is included in educational programs.